silvermono/snikket-installer/README.md

 ## How to run

-- Download `snikket-installer.sh`
+- Download the script: `wget https://raw.githubusercontent.com/silvermono/snikket-installer/refs/heads/main/snikket-installer.sh`
-- Inspect the script and make sure that You understand what it does to your system
+- Inspect the script and make sure that You understand what it does to your system.
-- Run as root
+- Run as root: `sudo bash snikket-installer.sh`

-## Direct Install
+## Install With BASH One-liner

-> *Be sure you understand the risks of piping directly into BASH as root!*
+> *Be sure that You understand the risks of piping directly into BASH as root!*

 `curl https://raw.githubusercontent.com/silvermono/snikket-installer/refs/heads/main/snikket-installer.sh | sudo bash`